Welcome to the Worldwide Greathead family my One-Name Study - Person Page 495

 #12356, b. about 1812, d.
 10 January 1900

-Margaret Stephenson was born about 1812 in London, England.1 She was the daughter of ...
-Stephenson.2 She married Samuel Stephenson Greatheed, son of Samuel Greatheed and Jane Dorothea Stephenson, on 17 July 1838 in Orsett, Essex, England.1,3,4 Margaret was listed as the head of the family on the census of 7 June 1841 in Parliament Street, Westminster, London, England, Margaret was with her two young children Stephenson and Dorothy.
+Margaret Stephenson was born about 1812 in London, England.1 She was the daughter of Rev William Robert Stephenson.2 She married Samuel Stephenson Greatheed, son of Rev Samuel Greatheed and Jane Dorothea Stephenson, on 18 July 1838 in St Michael, Fobbing, Essex, England, after a licence was issued on 17 July 1838.
+The ceremony was witnessed by Elizabeth Stephenson and Rev W R Stephenson who was the Rector of Corringham and Margaret's father.
+Samuel was a Clerk Fellow of Trinity College, Cambridge.3,4,5 Margaret was listed as the head of the family on the census of 6 June 1841 in Parliament Street, Westminster, London, England, Margaret was with her two young children Stephenson and Dorothy.
 She appears to be staying with Will Stephenson aged 35 a stationer and Hester Stephenson age 40.
 These are probably her siblings or brother and sister in law.
 They are enumerated as Greathead.
-Her husband was living in China Terrace, Lambeth which may have been their normal home.5 Rev Samuel Greatheed and his family occupied Switzerland Cottage, Drayton Green, West Drayton until the lease was transferred to Mrs Maria Jaquet a widow from West Drayton and Hamilton Jennings a surgeon also freo West Drayton on 25 October 1845.
+Her husband was living in China Terrace, Lambeth which may have been their normal home.6 Rev Samuel Greatheed and his family occupied Switzerland Cottage, Drayton Green, West Drayton until the lease was transferred to Mrs Maria Jaquet a widow from West Drayton and Hamilton Jennings a surgeon also from West Drayton on 25 October 1845.
 The rent was declared to be £40 per year and the lease was to run for 21 years.

 The house was described in the lease as having a Drawing room with register stove and blind roller, Dining room with register stove, two cupboards with mahogony tops and blind roller.
 Breakfast parlour with stove and roller, Store room with stove dreser with cupboards, two glass cupboards and roller.
 Kitchen withange, two dressers, ironing boar and hat pegs.
 Wash house with a grate, two coppers and pump and ironing board.
 Celler with bottle rack and large iron wine safe and bells and wires to two parlours and four bedrooms.
 Passage with blind roller and hat pegs.
 Water closet with pan and stoves to four bedrooms and rollers for blinds in five bedrooms.
 Locks and keys to all the doors.

-The garden was described as having an orchard, coach house, stables and outhouses.6 In the census of 30 March 1851 at High Street, Sevenoaks, Kent, England, she was listed as the wife of Samuel Stephenson Greatheed.7 In the census of 7 April 1861 in Eton House, London Road, Tonbridge, Kent, England, she was listed as the wife of Samuel Stephenson Greatheed.8 In the census of 2 April 1871 she was listed as the lodger and was the wife of the Rector of Corringham.9 In the census of 3 April 1881 in Corringham, Essex, England, she was listed as the wife of Samuel Stephenson Greatheed.10 Margaret's husband Samuel died on 19 January 1887.
-She received probate with her sons William and Francis.11 In the census of 5 April 1891 in The Rectory, Corringham, Essex, England, she was listed as the mother of John Greatheed Margaret was living by her own means.12 She died on 10 January 1900 in Corringham Rectory, Corringham, Stanford le Hope, Essex, England.13,11 The will of Margaret was proved on 10 February 1900 in London to her sons William and Francis both listed as gentlemen and Christopher a retired deputy conservator in the Imperial service of India.
-Her effects were valued at £14 499 18s 9d.
-Her husband had died earlier in 1887.11
+The garden was described as having an orchard, coach house, stables and outhouses.7,8 In the census of 30 March 1851 at High Street, Sevenoaks, Kent, England, she was listed as the wife of Samuel Stephenson Greatheed.9 In the census of 7 April 1861 in Eton House, London Road, Tonbridge, Kent, England, she was listed as the wife of Samuel Stephenson Greatheed.101 In the census of 2 April 1871 she was listed as the lodger and was the wife of the Rector of Corringham.11 In the census of 3 April 1881 in Corringham, Essex, England, she was listed as the wife of Samuel Stephenson Greatheed.12 Her husband Samuel died on 19 January 1887 in Corringham Rectory, Corringham, Stanford le Hope, Essex, England, aged 73.13,14 She proved the will of Samuel Stephenson Greatheed on 15 February 1887.15 In the census of 5 April 1891 in The Rectory, Corringham, Essex, England, she was listed as the mother of John Greatheed Margaret was living by her own means.16 Margaret died on 10 January 1900 in Corringham Rectory, Corringham, Stanford le Hope, Essex, England.17,15,18 Margaret was buried on 13 January 1900 in St Mary the Virgin, Corringham, Essex, England.19,20 The will of Margaret was proved on 10 February 1900 in London to her sons William and Francis both listed as gentlemen and Christopher a retired deputy conservator in the Imperial service of India.
+Her effects were valued at £13,633 7s.15,18

 Children of Margaret Stephenson and Samuel Stephenson Greatheed